Buggy-Virus/buggy-virus.github.io/_posts/2017-10-7-game-board-light-propagation-algorithm.markdown

 &nbsp;

 The main difficulty with a simple dynamic programming algorithm for this system is that light propagation obeys the inverse square law.
 Thus light dies out at a squared rate, rather than a linear one.
 I’ll go through my preliminary thoughts on how to design this system, and what was the issues with each one before revealing my solution.
-If you want to skip ahead and just read the actual solution, you can just go [here][link to bot].
+If you want to skip ahead and just read the actual solution, you can just <a href="#identifier">click here</a>.

 &nbsp;